toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/dynamic-libraries-and-code-replacements-in-swift/index.md

 ---
 type: post
-slug: dynamic-libraries-and-code-replacements-in-swift
 title: Dynamic libraries and code replacements in Swift
 description: How to load a dynamic library and use native method swizzling in Swift?
 This article is all about the magic behind SwiftUI previews.
 publication: 2021-05-20 16:20:00
-tags: Swift, libraries
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Dynamic library packages